janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

 ## Entity-Tag Protocol Usage

 The entity-tags and timestamps are conveyed by the server to the client as XML attributes on container and list instances in the output.
-The attributes' XML namespace MUST be the ietf-netconf-transaction-id YANG module's namespace.
+For get-config, the attributes' XML namespace MUST be the ietf-netconf-transaction-id YANG module's namespace.
+For get-data, the attributes' namespace MUST be ietf-netconf-nmda-transaction-id.

 A client might send the following get-config request:

 ~~~
 <rpc xmlns="urn:ietf:params:xml:ns:netconf:base:1.0" message-id="1">
-  <get-config xmlns:ietf-netconf-transaction-id="..."
+  <get-config xmlns:ietf-netconf-transaction-id=
+                "FIXME"
               ietf-netconf-transaction-id:entag="true"
               ietf-netconf-transaction-id:timestamp="true">
     <source>